CosmicNyx/Background-Particles/README.md

 *Personal preference: I like the one-liner format because it looks more attached to the main container and takes up less space in the code.*

-### 3. Add the Required CSS
+### 3. CSS is Already Included!

-Style your particle background container:
+The required CSS is already included in the `particles.css` file you linked in step 1.
+However, if you prefer to copy-paste the CSS into your own stylesheet, here's what the CSS contains:

 ```css
 .particle-background {